 Eating Wicked Good Food

-For all the emphasis placed on traditional dishes like baked beans and cod, this area lays claim to a long line of innovative chefs: for instance, M. Sanzian (the inventor of Boston cream pie) made quite a stir in the mid-1800s, and a century later Julia Child launched a culinary revolution from her Cambridge kitchen.
-Today it's Todd "Iron Chef" English, Gordon Hamersley, Joanne Chang, Barbara Lynch, Ken Oringer, Michael Schlow, Lydia Shire, Ming Tsai, and Jasper White who make dining out a gastronomic adventure.
-These hometown favorites have created a thriving independent restaurant scene; and the ideal time to taste their creations—along with those of up-and-coming competitors—is during Restaurant Week.
-The event, held in March and again in August, sees more than 200 eateries serving three-course prix-fixe dinners for as little as $33.
+Yes, do try traditional dishes like baked beans, codfish cakes, and slabs of roast beef at Yankee haunts like Durgin-Park.
+But Boston lays claim to a long line of innovative chefs.
+M. Sanzian’s invention of Boston cream pie in 1856 made quite a stir among Parker House patrons; and a century later, Julia Child launched a culinary revolution from her Cambridge kitchen.
+Today, top chefs such as Jodi Adams, Gordon Hamersley, Joanne Chang, Barbara Lynch, Ken Oringer, Michael Schlow, Lydia Shire, Ming Tsai, Jason Bond, Ana Sortun, Tim Wiechmann, and Tony Maws make dining out a gastronomic adventure.
+These hometown favorites have created a thriving independent restaurant scene; an ideal time to taste their creations—and those of up-and-coming sous-chefs or competitors—is during Restaurant Week.
+The biannual event (March and August) sees more than 200 eateries serving three-course prix-fixe dinners for as little as $33.